Individual Titles

 Description

-Norah Loring is a single thirty-two-year-old English woman playing it safe- she lives with her mother, teaches at a local university, and is engaged in a long-term relationship that is going nowhere.
-But when her mother suddenly dies, Norah’s life quickly derails—she discovers her father, long thought to have been killed at the end of World War II, may still be alive.
-Against a wintry background, her pursuit of the truth about her father propels her across three continents.
+Norah Loring is a single 32-year-old English woman playing it safe.
+She lives with her mother, teaches at a local university, and is engaged in a long-term relationship going nowhere.
+When her mother suddenly dies, new information comes to light which quickly derails Norah’s quiet life.
+She discovers her father, long thought to have been killed at the end of World War II, may still be alive and living in Russia.
+Against the wintry background of three continents, Norah sets off in pursuit of the truth about her father.
 At cross purposes with her quest is the lure of a fortune in Nazi gold and the two men, one American and one Russian, who will stop at nothing—not even murder— to possess it.
-But perhaps the most dangerous aspect of Norah’s journey is when she is thrown off her feet by a man who unwittingly becomes involved with her, entering her life just when she least expects- or welcomes- the attention.
+But perhaps the most dangerous aspect of Norah’s journey is when she is swept off her feet by a man who unwittingly becomes involved in her journey, entering her life just when she least expects—or welcomes—the attention.

 As Clear as Glass